 A good sleeping bag is worth its weight in gold.
-It only takes one bad night out, freezing your derriere off at 2am, to swear by everything that’s holy that you’re buying adequate sleeping quarters with your next paycheck.
-But don’t break the piggy bank just yet; with today’s ever-lighter synthetic fills and a decent sleeping bag liner, having a one-quiver bag is quite affordable.
+It only takes one bad night out, freezing your derriere off at 2am, to swear by everything that’s holy that you’re buying the best sleeping bag you can find.

 If you are on a tight budget, with less than $100 to spend, there is a way to make every penny count.
 If you can only afford a bag rated to +30 or higher there is really one-way to go: REI.
-You won’t be paying the big R&D and advertising bucks that major brands demand and you can still get a high quality product.
-Case in hand their Polar Pod synthetic bag is rated to +30 degrees, but it is only $79 for the small version and $99 for the long.
+You won’t be paying the big R&D and advertising bucks that major brands demand and you can still get a high-quality product.
+Case in hand their Trail Pod Sleeping Bag is rated to +30 degrees, but it is only $79 for the small version and $99 for the long.

 Overnight bivouacs are overrated.
 If you spend any amount of time camping you know that after a day breaking a sweat in the great outdoors, there is nothing better than passing out in a warm and cozy sleeping bag, followed by a long night of solid sleep.
 So save the hard-core adventures for daylight and invest in a good night sleep, or spend a cold night damning yourself wishing you had.